FREE HOME PLANNING

 They do carry some name brands (like Tide laundry detergent), but the price on that at Aldi is high.
 If you love name brand items at all I wouldn't recommend shopping Aldi because even though they carry a few of those items they just don't have great prices on them, but if you're willing to try Aldi store brands you can easily save!

 Aldi also has pet food, a few pet treats, and kitty litter.
-I had no idea they carried pet supplies at all, but my dog loved the treats I brought him home yesterday. 🙂
+The Aldi Finds aisle also often has special items for pets.
+My dog loved the treats I brought him home yesterday. 🙂

 Aldi does carry a very small selection of toiletries, including personal care items, shampoo, and soap.
 I also noticed sunscreen, razors and even batteries, so you might really be able to make Aldi your one stop shop!

 When I asked the cashier about things he's heard people complain about missing at Aldi he mentioned shaving gel and bug spray ~ so you might have to head to another store every once in awhile.
 But, as I went through the store I realized they really do have just about everything we use (just packaged as Aldi brands), so I'm seriously considering trying a month to see how switching would affect our grocery budget.